 No one type of marketing works on its own; everything is in its own way interconnected.
 Social media links to your website.
 Emails link to customer service, your print ads link to everything.
 They’re all part of a larger, more cohesive strategy, so it doesn’t make sense to treat them all as individual disciplines.
-Ensuring all areas are operating on the same set of guidelines and augmenting each other will create an intuitive lifecycle for your customer, building your brand and encouraging engagement.
+Ensuring all areas are operating on the same set of guidelines and augmenting each other will create an intuitive life-cycle for your customer, building your brand and encouraging engagement.

 Does your in-house team or your current provider have any of these 5 bad habits of digital marketers?
 Do you need a Surrey digital agency, Clever Marketing, to look after your SEO and PPC for you?

-Wouldn’t you rather hear about the 5 Good Habits Of Digital Marketers instead?
+Anyway, wouldn’t you rather hear about the 5 Good Habits Of Digital Marketers instead?